Campus Safety Training

 This is not a seminar where attendees are taught a list of do’s and don’ts or a set of rules, that criminals and predatory individuals know how to circumvent and use against us, but rather an education into the way that such individuals think and operate, and the methods that they use etc. Attendees, will learn how to predict, prevent and identify violent situations before they occur, and what to do when such situations are unavoidable.
 The physical component of the seminar, will teach simple, effective and proven techniques that will increase any person’s survival chances.

-The seminar is free and open to women aged 15 + (if you are under 18, you will need to get a parent or guardian to sign the parental consent form - the link is provided below), but we do require, that attendees pre-register - once the date has been set, a link to the registration form will be posted.
+The seminar is free and open to women aged 15 + (if you are under 18, you will need to get a parent or guardian to sign the parental consent form), but we do require, that attendees pre-register.
+Please use the links below to register

 About Campus Safety